carlcdev/spending-tracker/README.md

 # Spending Tracker

-A simple spending tracker service, using Serverless, Node, TypeScript, Lerna and DynamoDB.
+A simple spending tracker, using Serverless, Node, TypeScript, Lerna and DynamoDB.

 ## Prerequisites